 A credit is available against individual income taxes for premiums paid during the taxable year for certain qualified long-term care insurance policies as defined in Section 7702B of the Internal Revenue Code.
-The credit available is twenty-five percent (25%) of premiums paid during the taxable year not to exceed \$500 or the taxpayer's income tax liability, whichever is less, for each individual qualified long-term care insurance policy.
+The credit available is twenty-five percent (25%) of premiums paid during the taxable year not to exceed \$500.00 or the taxpayer's income tax liability, whichever is less for each individual qualified long-term care insurance policy.
 No carry forward is allowed for any unused portion.
-If more than one is carried on the same policy, credit is only available for thatpolicy.
+If more than one person is carried on the same policy, credit is only available for that one policy.